 White Bali is a good option for people who want more of the stimulating effects from the plant instead.

 Indo kratom is another strain sitting on the low end of cost but has plenty to offer.
 Its price is similar to Bali and, in some places, can be a bit cheaper.

 There’s also Super Green Indo and Super Red Indo — but these are going to be more expensive due to their rarity and higher potency.

 Kratom grows abundantly in Thailand.
-Therefore, kratom is actually surprisingly cheap from this country.
-There’s a lot of farmers growing it here despite the fact that it’s illegal.
+Therefore, kratom is actually surprisingly cheap in this country.
+Many farmers are growing it here despite the fact that it was illegal not too long ago.
 Its off-radar production is thought to play a factor in why this herb is so cheap from Thai farmers.

 Cheapest Kratom by Form

 Kratom is available in several different forms, such as capsules, crushed leaves, powder, tinctures, and extracts.

 Kratom tinctures aren’t cheap if you look at the upfront cost.
 However, if you work out the cost per dose, it’s cheaper than virtually any other form of kratom on the market.